 I had the distinct misfortune of buying my townhouse in the West Village from Mr. Croman.
-As part of the contract of sale, he agreed to split utilities, as his much larger commercial properly shared electrical and heating with my small home, and he was planning a major renovation, anyway.
+As part of the contract of sale, he agreed to split the utilities, as his much larger commercial property shared electrical and heating with my small home, and he was planning a major renovation anyway.
 I stuck to my guns on this point, even though he came to our closing with a half-dozen lawyers (which should have given me a hint of his "way of doing business").

 Over the next few months, I contacted him directly and through his many lawyers to ask him to honor his closing commitment, but they never responded.
-To my surprise, one night I went down to my basement to do laundry, and the cellar door was missing, and the large German furnace that had been there heating his commercial building next door was gone!
-Apparently, he had his contractors break into my house to remove it during the day when he knew I would be at work!
+To my surprise one night, I went down to my basement to do laundry and the cellar door was missing; the large German furnace that had been heating his commercial building next door was gone!